WaylonWalker/waylonwalker.com/pages/blog/python-args-kwargs.md

 ---
 templateKey: blog-post
-related_post_label: Check out this related post
-tags: []
+tags: ['python']
-title: understanding python *args and **kwargs
+title: understanding python \*args and \*\*kwargs
 date: 2020-06-10T05:00:00Z
 status: published

+---

-description: Python `*args` and `**kwargs` are super useful tools, that when used properly can make you code much simpler and easier to maintain.
+Python `*args` and `**kwargs` are super useful tools, that when used properly can make you code much simpler and easier to maintain.
 Large manual conversions from a dataset to function arguments can be packed and unpacked into lists or dictionaries.
 Beware though, this power **can** lead to some really unreadable/unusable code if done wrong.
-cover: '/static/python-args-kwargs.png'

----

 <style>
 /* h2 {display: block;} */